|

 - Configure the HFSQL server by adding the following lines into the HFConf.ini file of server:

-[ActiveDirectory] Enable=1 KerberosKeyFile=/opt/<account name>/<account name>.keytab where <account name> is the name of the domain account created in the prerequisite.
+[ActiveDirectory] Enable=1 KerberosKeyFile=/opt/<nom du compte>/<nom du compte>.keytab where <account name> is the name of domain account created in the prerequisite.

-Connection The following syntax allows you to use a connection with an authentication via Active Directory: cnt_sso is Connection cnt_sso.Provider = hAccessHFClientServer cnt_sso.Server = "srv1.mydomain.com" cnt_sso.ActiveDirectory = True
+Connection The following syntax allows you to use a connection with an authentication via Active Directory: cnx_sso is Connection

-This connection allows you to connect to the server by using the identity of current user.
+This connection allows you to connect to the server using the current user's identity..
 The user does not have to type his login information again (Single Sign-On).
-Note: In Windows and in Linux equipped with a compatible Kerberos layer, the following syntax allows you to force the use of another domain account: cnt is Connection cnt.Provider = hAccessHFClientServer cnt.Server = "srv1.mydomain.com" cnt.ActiveDirectory = True cnt.User = "<Account name>@mydomain.com" cnt.Password = "xxxxxx"
+Note: Under Windows and Linux with a compatible Kerberos layer, you can force the use of another domain account using the following syntax: cnx is Connection

 Managing rights on the server On the HFSQL server, you have the ability to create users and groups corresponding to domain accounts and domain groups respectively.
 When a user connects with a domain account: - The list of groups to which the user belongs is automatically updated from information about domain groups.